What is the Belmont Alerts system?

-You can opt not to receive text or voice mail alerts, however, you cannot opt out from receiving an alert on your official campus email address.
+You can opt not to receive text alerts; however, you cannot opt out from receiving an alert on your official campus email address.

 You can log into Belmont Alerts at any time through the link in MyBelmont (Campus Security and Safety folder) to update your contact information.
 Whenever your phone number or alternate e-mail address change, it is very important that you update this information with Belmont Alerts to ensure you continue to receive alerts through the system.

 Students or employees who graduate or leave the University will be automatically removed from the system and will need to sign up again should they return to campus.